 By following the routine above, you can clearly understand network issues and teach other network technicians about possible network pitfalls and the necessary troubleshooting steps.
 However, the real challenge is identifying network issues before end users are affected.

 OpManager: Network issue identification and troubleshooting software

 ManageEngine OpManager is comprehensive network monitoring and network troubleshooting software.
 It monitors network devices like switches, routers, servers, and storage devices for availability, health, and performance.
-OpManager also monitors response time, packet loss, services, processes, and other hardware metrics, along with packet loss monitoring.
+OpManager also monitors response time, services, processes, and other hardware metrics, along with packet loss monitoring.
 By providing real-time insights into your network, OpManager helps you identify and troubleshoot network issues before end users are impacted.

 Network troubleshooting steps and tips